Hybrid Office Design: 4 Data-Driven Tips

 - Employee workplace surveys

 - Employee interviews and focus groups.
-For example, Maine based supermarket Hannaford included an employee-led working group in their HQ redesign
+For example, Maine-based supermarket Hannaford included an employee-led working group in their HQ redesign

 - Space utilization data from occupancy sensors and WiFi signals